Chardelyce/Download-adventure/README.md

 a quick personal challenge project :)

--press space to jump and the right arrow key to move plays like dino jump
+-press space to jump and the right arrow key to move enter to restart plays like dino jump

 ![image](https://user-images.githubusercontent.com/63970461/144727100-2c686469-1ab2-486d-b725-fef968f56a69.png)